m-gg-g/M2-internship/README.md

 # codes

-This folder contains the code, written in `Python`, for simulating two different games introduced in Section 3 of the report and testing conjectures based on a (special) percolation model on the square lattice.
+This folder contains the code, written in `Python`, for simulating two different games introduced in Section 3 of the report and testing conjectures related to them, based on a (special) percolation model on the square lattice.

 ## Folder Structure